-When preparing our consolidated financial statements, we translate the financial statements for U.S. operations into Canadian dollars.
-We translate assets and liabilities at exchange rates in effect at the period end date.
-We translate revenues and expenses using average exchange rates for the month of the transaction.
-We initially recognize gains or losses from these translation adjustments in other comprehensive income and reclassify them from equity to net earnings on disposal or partial disposal of the foreign operation.
-Changes in currency exchange rates could materially increase or decrease our foreign currency-denominated net assets, which would increase or decrease shareholders' equity.

-Changes in currency exchange rates will affect the amount of revenues and expenses we record for our U.S. operations, which will increase or decrease our net earnings.
-If the Canadian dollar strengthens against the U.S. dollar, the net earnings we record in Canadian dollars from our U.S. operations will be lower.
+When preparing the Company's consolidated financial statements, the Company translates the financial statements for U.S. operations into Canadian dollars.
+AutoCanada translates assets and liabilities at exchange rates in effect at the period end date.
+The Company translates revenues and expenses using average exchange rates for the month of the transaction.
+The Company initially recognizes gains or losses from these translation adjustments in other comprehensive income and reclassifies them from equity to net earnings on disposal or partial disposal of the foreign operation.
+Changes in currency exchange rates could materially increase or decrease AutoCanada's foreign currency-denominated net assets, which would increase or decrease shareholders' equity.
+Changes in currency exchange rates will affect the amount of revenues and expenses the Company records for its U.S. operations, which will increase or decrease net earnings.
+If the Canadian dollar strengthens against the U.S. dollar, the net earnings the Company records in Canadian dollars from its U.S. operations will be lower.